Franco Harris: Honors

 In 1984, Harris received the Golden Plate Award of the American Academy of Achievement.
+In 1996, he served as an honorary co-captain for the Steelers at Super Bowl XXX and, on behalf of the then-current captains of the Steelers and the Dallas Cowboys called the ceremonial coin toss which was performed by Joe Montana.
+Harris would serve as an honorary co-captain again at Super Bowl XL a decade later.
 In 1999, he was ranked number 83 on The Sporting News list of the 100 Greatest Football Players.
 In 2006, The Heinz History Center, home of the Western Pennsylvania Sports Museum, installed a life-size figure of Harris in the grand concourse of Pittsburgh International Airport, which recreates the "Immaculate Reception".
 He was inducted into the New Jersey Hall of Fame in 2011.
 On December 24, 2022, the 50th anniversary of the "Immaculate Reception", Harris became the third Steeler to have his number (32) retired; the first two were Ernie Stautner (70) and Joe Greene (75).

 In popular culture

 In John Grisham's 2008 novel Playing For Pizza, the fullback of the Parma Panthers is nicknamed Franco as a tribute to his hero, Franco Harris, to whom he refers as the "greatest Italian football player".
 A fictional version of Harris is depicted in the season 3 premiere episode of This Is Us.